 Is there an order to the classes?

 All preparation courses must be taken before you can officially enter into the major.
 Many classes also have prerequisites, so please check with the department or consult the current schedule of classes for prerequisites.
-Students must have completed IDS 110, IDS M120 and IDS 130 (these three courses do not have to be sequential order) before taking IDS 191.
+Students must have completed IDS 1, which is a pre-requisite to 110, IDS M120 and IDS 130 (these three courses do not have to be sequential order) before taking IDS 191.

 Are IDS M120 and Poli Sci M167C the same?

 You can enroll under either listing, IDS M120 or Pol Sci M167C, as the courses are equivalent.
 The DPR should recognize this and apply either towards the IDS major.

 I took a class at a Community College, will it transfer to UCLA?